elenagutierr/ds-ux-case-studies/README.md

 # Data Science + UX Research Case Studies

-This repo contains anonymised, product-style decision memos that show how I frame problems, choose methods, define metrics and guardrails, run studies (remotely and in person), and translate results into recommendations and next steps.
+This repo contains anonymised decision memos that show how I frame problems, choose methods, define metrics and guardrails, run studies (remotely and in person), and translate results into recommendations and next steps.